Analyzing User Behavior Within Continuous Gambling Systems

 In many contexts, loss functions as a deterrent.
 In continuous gambling systems, it rarely does.
 Losses are frequent, fragmented, and immediately followed by the next event.
 Sensory feedback remains consistent regardless of outcome, reducing the emotional impact of failure.

 The use of credits instead of cash further abstracts loss, dulling its psychological weight.
-Near-miss events blur the boundary between success and failure, holding attention without delivering a clear signal to stop.
+Near-miss events blur the boundary between success and failure, holding attention without delivering a clear stop signal.
 Together, these features prevent losses from functioning as meaningful interruption points.
-This failure of traditional deterrents is a primary reason why losses do not act as behavioral warnings in high-frequency environments.
+This is why losses do not act as behavioral warnings in high-frequency environments.

-According to research on human-computer interaction from the Interaction Design Foundation, the removal of friction in digital interfaces can lead to unintended “dark patterns” where user agency is compromised by the ease of continued interaction.
+According to research from the Interaction Design Foundation, the removal of friction in digital interfaces can lead to unintended “dark patterns,” where user agency is compromised by the ease of continued interaction.

 How Sessions Typically End